Jako/multiTV/README.md

 Property | Description | Default
 -------- | ----------- | -------
 caption | caption for the input | caption for this field in `$settings['fields']`

-* In the editing layer the MODX input type richtext is possible.

 The default output templates for the snippet could be defined in `$settings['templates']`.